Michmcb/ConfigTextFile/README.md

 # Quotes only have an effect if they are the very first thing in the string.
 You can use all kinds of quotes all you want so long as they're not the first character of the string.
 Doesn't Cause Problems=We're using "quotes" `just` fine!

-# String Collections are defined as per below.
+# String Arrays are defined as per below.
 "My Array"=[StringOne, String two, "String Three", "Multiline within an array"]

-# You don't need an equals sign when defining a collection, it's optional (but may be easier to read).
+# You don't need an equals sign when defining a array, it's optional (but may be easier to read).
 The below still works.
-"Interpreted as a collection" [Element 1, Element 2]
+"Interpreted as an Array" [Element 1, Element 2]
 ```

 ### Sections
 Sections are defined by {braces}.
 Using sections will cause the resultant paths of the config elements to be constructed the key of each section, and finally the key of the value.
-In the case of collections, the key of the value is followed by the array index, to represent a specific string in the array.
+In the case of arrays, the key of the value is followed by the array index, to represent a specific string in the array.

 ```
 global{